ntedgi/kube-argocd-helm-workshop/README.md

 * the pod expose an health check end point `/health`
 * use it to configure the health check  at `values.yaml` file
-* if you need help check `apps-helm-charts-platform/values/ua/demand-platform/platform-js/values.yaml` for reference
+* if you need help check `apps-helm-charts-platform/values/ua/demand-platform/platform-js/values.yaml` for reference Note change port and URL according to enviorment
 ```
   livenessProbe:
     enabled: true